loopbackio/loopback-next/docs/site/tutorials/core/5-extension-point-extension.md

 In our scenario, we want to allow other modules to extend or customize how people are greeted in different languages.
-To achieve that, we declare the `greeter` extension point, which declares a contract as TypeScript interfaces that extensions must conform to.
+To achieve that, we declare the `greeter` extension point, which declares a contract as TypeScript interfaces that extensions must conform.

 ### Define interface for extensions

 An extension point interacts with unknown number of extensions.
-It needs to define one or more interfaces as contracts that each extension must implement.
+It needs to define one or more interfaces as the contracts that each extension must implements.

 ```ts
 /**